DataBot-Labs/robot_arm/README.md

 Raw model design

-To use it, you have to install ros-humble-ros2-control and ros-humble-ros2-controllers packages. see : https://control.ros.org/master/doc/getting_started/getting_started.html#installation for more info
+To use it, you have to install ros-humble-ros2-control and ros-humble-ros2-controllers packages. see : https://control.ros.org/master/doc/getting_started/getting_started.html#installation for more info.

 a complete install of moveit2
 https://moveit.picknik.ai/main/doc/tutorials/getting_started/getting_started.html